flyteorg/flyte/rfc/system/5606-json-idl.md

 ### FlyteConsole
 #### Show input/output on FlyteConsole
-We will get node’s input output literal value by FlyteAdmin’s API, and get the json byte string in the literal value.
+We will get node’s input output literal value by FlyteAdmin’s API, and get the JSON byte string in the literal value.

-We can use MsgPack dumps the json byte string to a dictionary, and shows it to the flyteconsole.
+We can use MsgPack dumps the JSON byte string to a dictionary, and shows it to the flyteconsole.
 #### Construct Input
-We should use `msgpack.encode` to encode input value and store it to the literal’s json field.
+We should use `msgpack.encode` to encode input value and store it to the literal’s JSON field.

 ## 4 Metrics & Dashboards